 It is advisable for those who undertake the HRM Honors Program to reduce their course load during the semester in which they are registered for the thesis courses.
 Students who do not show progress or who do not meet the above requirements for good standing within the HRM Honors Curriculum will be removed from the honors thesis course and placed into the general HRM Major Program.

 The Undergraduate HRM Honors Program is separate from the SAS honors program which is a formal program offered to incoming students.
 The distinction of Departmental Honors must not be confused with honors given at time of graduation for overall GPA.
 Such distinction is issued only by the school of registration.
 A majority of HRM Majors are within the School of Arts and Sciences, SAS, and as such honors based upon overall GPA are likewise handed out by SAS.
 The project ranking for the Undergraduate HRM Honors Program is given by the School of Management and Labor Relations, HRM Department.
-The designation for such honors is as follows:
+The designations for such honors are as follows:

 Highest Honors - Maintains GPA within the HRM Honors Curriculum of 3.75 or higher

 High Honors - Maintains a GPA within the HRM Major from 3.5 to 3.74